People are able to enjoy a wide range of activities on our rivers and this page has a guide to access gates and how to care for the environment.

 Enjoy your time at the river and leave it as you found it for others to enjoy.

 We work hard to keep facilities tidy, but the cost of clearing dumped rubbish, car bodies and damaged facilities falls on the whole community.
-People found causing any damage will be prosecuted and if you see any illegal activity please notify the Police or HBRC.
+People found causing any damage will be prosecuted and if you see any illegal activity please notify the Police or the Regional Council.

 Access points: Guppy Road, Omaranui Road, Springfield Road, Hakowhai, Dartmoor, Mangaone, HB Cycle Trails.